jsmrcaga/executor/docs/docs/tldr.md

 Every manager comes with a built-in `Queryset` instance that allows building aggregation pipelines.

 Using different methods you can build an aggregation pipeline and run it against your DB.
-Some methods are pre-writter
+Some methods are pre-written, allowing you to simply pass the query and not the aggregation stage name.

 ### tl;dr